2020s: Electoral trends

-Left to right:National conservative and 45th & 47th President of the United States Donald Trump (2017-2021, 2025-present); Liberal and 49th Vice President of the United States Kamala Harris (2021-2025).
-They defeated each other in the 2020 and 2024 United States presidential elections since Hillary Clinton in 2016.

-In the 2024 U.S. presidential election, all 50 states and D.C. swung rightward, as did around 90% of counties.

 Having suffered decline in the years after the Great Recession, the centre-left politics and the 1990s political model (like progressivism, liberalism, and social democracy policies) experienced a resurgence across Europe and the Anglosphere in the early 2020s, with New Statesman suggesting various causes, including natural shifts in the electoral cycle and conservatives' unpopularity among university graduates and voters under the age of 40.

-The 2020 United States presidential election saw the election of Kamala Harris as vice president was widely regarded as a historic milestone, as the first woman and multicultural (African American and Asian American) to hold the office, reflecting broader trends toward increased diversity and representation in American politics, culture and society.
+The 2020 United States presidential election saw the election of Kamala Harris as vice-president was widely regarded as a historic milestone, as the first woman and multicultural (African American and Asian American) to hold the office, reflecting broader trends toward increased diversity and representation in American politics, culture and society.
 She was conceded defeat as a presidential candidate at the 2024 United States presidential election to Donald Trump.

 Following the election of Donald Trump in the 2024 United States presidential election, the mid-2020s saw the resurgence of right-wing populism and the 1980s political model (like Trumpist ideologies of conservatism, social conservatism, and anti-communist policies).

-Political polarization has risen in other Western countries, not just the United States. while those who have very unfavorable opinions of the opposing party are at record highs as of 2022.
-The New York Times characterized this as part of a "new global divide", between national conservatism, social conservatism, and right-wing populism versus social democracy, liberalism, and pro-Europeanism (in Europe) or ethnic minorities such as African Americans (in the United States).
-The 2020s saw rise of far-right, ultranationalist, libertarian, and right-wing populist political parties in the Western Bloc, such as the People's Party of Canada, Liberal Party of Brazil, National Rally (France), Alternative for Germany, Reform UK, Reform Party (South Korea), Sanseitō (Japan), and the Trump-faction of the Republican Party.
+Political polarization has risen in other Western countries, not just the United States. while those who have very unfavourable opinions of the opposing party are at record highs as of 2022.
+The New York Times characterised this as part of a "new global divide", between national conservatism, social conservatism, and right-wing populism versus social democracy, liberalism, and pro-Europeanism (in Europe) or ethnic minorities such as African Americans (in the United States).
+The 2020s saw rise of far-right, ultranationalist, libertarian, or right-wing populist political parties in the Western Bloc and C12 member states, such as the People's Party of Canada, Liberal Party of Brazil, National Rally (France), Alternative for Germany, Reform UK, Reform Party (South Korea), Sanseitō (Japan), and in some cases, the Trump-faction of the Republican Party.
 Incumbent parties in all 10 major counties that held elections in 2024 lost, the first time this has ever happened since 1905.
-All 50 states and the District of Columbia shifted towards the Republican Party in the 2024 U.S. presidential election.
+All 50 states and the District of Columbia shifted towards the Republican Party in the 2024 US presidential election.